 Growing up in St Lucia, Marland Yarde was unaware that rugby existed even after emigrating to London at the age of nine.
 It was an unknown concept at his primary school in Notting Hill but he was curious enough to watch England play Australia on television in the 2003 RWC final when he was 11.
 Three years later, he picked up the ball at Gunnersbury Boys Catholic School and realised he could run past everyone else.
 Marland said: “I instantly started playing for my school.
 Then I was picked for my county, London & South-East and the England U16 team.
 I think they liked my raw speed and saw the rest as a work in progress.”

 Pace and finishing power are his unmistakable attributes, along with his homing instinct for the opposing line.
 His latest top level tries were in the second and third Test matches against New Zealand at Dunedin and Hamilton in June 2014 and others against Wales last May after an 18-month absence and against Australia in Brisbane in the first Test a fortnight later.
-He also pounced on a perfectly weighted kick from Jonathan Joseph to make a well-taken touchdown against Australia at Twickenham in November.
+He also pounced on a perfectly weighted kick from Jonathan Joseph to make a well-taken touchdown against Australia at Twickenham last November.
+A try against Argentina in the first Test at San Juan this June meant he had made four touchdowns in his past five international matches spanning 13 months.

 Marland, who was born in Castries, also ran in a try on his competitive debut for the Exiles against Sale Sharks in the LV= Cup in November 2010 and his dual registration with London Welsh swiftly yielded two more tries for them in his initial two Championship matches.
 The first of his 40 Premiership appearances that produced 13 tries for Irish was for the full 80 minutes against Harlequins at Twickenham in September 2011.

 His first hat-trick of tries in the competition was in his penultimate game for the club against Gloucester at Kingsholm in May 2014.
 He joined Harlequins for the 2014/15 season, scored two tries against London Welsh in his fifth Premiership appearance for them and ran in eight tries in 19 games in his debut campaign.
-His overall Premiership record by early December was 25 tries in 83 matches.
+His overall Premiership record is now 27 tries in 95 matches.

 He said: “I love scoring tries and celebrate each one as though it could be my last.
 I had a memorable week a few years ago with three on a Wednesday in the Daily Mail Cup final and four against Scotland for England U18 two days later.”